sgnaguib/3522_A01066418/Assignments/Assignment 3/src/readme.md

 list of the resulting pizza, alongside the price of each ingredient, which is fetched from class corresponding to that ingredient.

+This program uses two external modules: pretty table and menu.

+In the run configuration,
+TERM variable TERM needs to be added and set to xterm-color to remove TERM variable error message.

 As far as I know, all the required functionalities work properly.